GBSEcom/java/docs/AuthenticationApi.md

 <a name="authenticationAccessTokensPost"></a>
 # **authenticationAccessTokensPost**
-> AccessTokenResponse authenticationAccessTokensPost(contentType, clientRequestId, apiKey, timestamp, messageSignature)
+> AccessTokenResponse authenticationAccessTokensPost(contentType, clientRequestId, apiKey, timestamp, accessTokenRequest, messageSignature)

 Generate an access token for user authentication.